+Is a bladder infection in the making?
 It’s just not fair.
 You have sex, maybe even really great sex, and then a couple of days later it hurts when you go to the toilet.
-That’s a bladder infection in the making.
 Hell!
 Please, not again!
 It seems as if every time I have sex I get a bladder infection.
 Admittedly, I currently have a rather active sex life with my partner.
 Yet, he never gets cystitis (that’s the clinical name).
 Why?
 Because female bodies are built differently and sadly are more prone to cystitis.

 Why women are more prone to bladder infection